tejasdkulkarni/mrkulk.github.io/_posts/2016-04-14-open-questions-ai.md

 use_math: true
 ---

 > This is a running post aggregating some key open questions in Machine Intelligence.
-If you want to suggest an update, email me -- tejasdkulkarni@gmail.com
+If you want to suggest an update, comment below.

 ## The nature and origin of goals and intrinsic motivation
 Let us start with the notion of value functions $V(s)$, where $s$ denotes the state of the world. $V(s)$ caches the utility of $s$ towards achieving any desidred goal $g$.
 In typical reinforcement learning settings, the agent observes rewards and states from the environment and takes actions to estimate the value function: